HAOlleik/SA2GE/App-Guide/README.md

 # App Guide
+## This guide should be read clearly, if something is skipped, you may run into problems.
 ### This is a guide for creating the app.
 Use the other documents for more information about design.
 ### This document focuses on the development process of the app itself.